 - Please also refer to the full application process for the President's PhD Scholarship.

-Will you need my references at the time of my application?
+Will you need my references at the time of my application and who should I ask?

-Yes.
+- Yes, we need your referee details at the time of application.
 As soon as you submit your application, a reference request will be automatically sent to your referees.
-The deadline for receipt of references is 06 Dec 2021.
-You should ensure that at least one reference is submitted by this deadline, in support of your application.
+The deadline for receipt of references is 23 November 2023.
+You should ensure that at least one reference in support of your application is submitted by this deadline.

 No, because the MultiSci MRes Biomedical Research includes MultiSci-specific cohort training and this cannot be extended to other Master's programmes.